 Dispersal: Historically, Sweet Briar was introduced in to Tasmania by people using it in their paddock hedges and ornamental gardens.
 Now the main source of new plants are the droppings of animals and birds that have feed on the hips.
 The seeds may also be washed along drainage lines by water.
 Seeds remain viable for 3 or 4 years.

 Status: The Sweet Briar is a Declared Noxious Weed in the ACT, Victoria, South Australia ,and parts of NSW.
-It is a Declared Secondary Weed in Tasmania.
+It is a not declared in tasmania.

 Weed Impact: Sweet Briar has a long history in Tasmania and was already widely dispersed throughout the state by 1838.